How to Use the Glycemic Load Calculator

 • Medium GL (11-19): Moderate impact.
 Fine in moderation, but shouldn't make up the bulk of your diet.

 • High GL (20 or more): High impact.
-Will likely cause a sharp spike and subsequent crash in blood sugar and energy.
+Will likely cause a sharp spike and crash in blood sugar.
 Limit these meals.

 4 Smart Ways to Lower Your Meal's GL

-• Prioritize Fiber: Fiber from vegetables, legumes, and whole grains acts like a brake on digestion, slowing sugar absorption.
-Adding a large side salad to a pasta dish can significantly lower its GL impact.
+• Prioritize Fiber: Fiber acts like a brake on digestion, slowing sugar absorption.

-• Swap Your Grains: Switch refined grains like white bread and white rice for their low-GI, high-fiber counterparts like 100% whole wheat bread, quinoa, brown rice, or buckwheat.
+• Swap Your Grains: Switch refined grains for low-GI counterparts like quinoa or brown rice.

 About the Author & Reviewer